mongodb/specifications/source/auth/auth.rst

 Supported Service Providers
 ```````````````````````````

-Drivers MUST support obtaining credentials for a service for "aws", given
+Drivers MUST support obtaining credentials for a service for "aws" and "azure",
-by the PROVIDER_NAME mechanism property.
+given by the PROVIDER_NAME mechanism property.
 In all cases the acquired token
 will be given as the ``jwt`` argument and the JwtStepRequest MUST be made immediately, as part of speculative authentication if appropriate, skipping the PrincipalStepRequest.
 Drivers MUST raise an error if both a PROVIDER_NAME and username are
 given, since using a service will not use the username.